 - ½ teaspoon vanilla extract

-- ½ cup almonds, sliced or roughly chopped
+- ½ cup almonds, sliced or roughly chopped (omit for nut-free)

 - ½ cup fruit-sweetened dried cranberries

 - Preheat your oven to 325°F and line a baking sheet with a silicone baking mat or parchment paper.